Signs of a covert narcissist.

-Coverts on the outside don’t often seem that bad and are not often physically abusive, all narcissists are confusing when we don’t understand what they do, yet coverts are so much more subtle in the way they go around things, often their words never match their actions, and you just feel off around them, they might not directly put you down, or they might do it in a way that seems to be like they are helping you, they might not scream and shout or lash out.
+Coverts on the outside don’t often seem that bad and are not often physically abusive, all narcissists are confusing when we don’t understand what they do, yet coverts are so much more subtle in the way they go around things.
+Often their words never match their actions, and you just feel off around them, they might not directly put you down, or they might do it in a way that seems to be like they are helping you.
+They might not scream and shout or lash out.
 Yet you feel belittled by them and confused around them, questioning what they meant by that last remark.
 Listening to your body and your instincts, if something feels off, even if you don’t know what, those instincts are trying to protect you.

-Help with Overcoming trauma bonding and anxiety online course.
+Help with overcoming trauma bonding and anxiety.

 All about the narcissist Online course.

 Click here for more information about the narcissist personality disorder.